prurigro/gnome-app-grid-manager/README.md

 ## Category Folder

-A **category folder** is this application's name for the grouped applications in the overview.
+A *category folder* is this program's name for the grouped applications in the overview.

 ## Menu Options